utrad-ical/circus-docs/docs/dev/cs/custom-display.md

 :::important

 When you integrate personal feedback entries, use `props.personalOpinions` rathern than `job.feedbacks` from `useCsResults()`.
-These seem similar, but the latter contains all the data from other displays, and you cannot determine which part of the data is relevant to your display.
+These seem similar, but the latter contains all the feed data including data from other displays, and you cannot determine which part of the data is relevant to your display.

 :::